dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 In some cases, the examples are word for word.

-Some of those examples have replies, counter-replies, clarifications, even advice for what to do if the other person tries to “just ignore you.”
+Some of those examples have replies, counter-replies, clarifications, even advice for what to do if the other person tries to "just ignore you."

 Hey, look at that, here comes Joe again, stage left this time: